All children deserve the same opportunity in life.

-For 46 years Variety – the Children’s Charity has been helping to give kids who are sick, experiencing disadvantage or living with a disability a fair go in life.
+For 47 years Variety – the Children’s Charity has been helping to give children who are sick, experiencing disadvantage or living with a disability a fair go in life.

 Our work allows kids to gain mobility, to get out and about in the community, to communicate, achieve independence and increase their self-esteem.
 We make sure the kids who miss out, can always join in.